nikosdelis/grafana-with-psql-on-azure/README.md

-﻿# Containerized Grafana with PostgreSQL on Azure
+﻿# Grafana Web App with PostgreSQL on Azure

 This repository contains the necessary configuration files to deploy a containerized Grafana application with a PostgreSQL database on Azure.